r00t0v3rr1d3/merlin/UserGuide.md

 * Added in retrieval of MachineID for AgentInfo to identify unique hosts (eventually will remove external dependency)
 * Commands are now executed in the order entered.
 Results return in order of command completion time
 * Sleep backoff functionality: If agents miss several checkins, they will automatically increase their sleep times.
 Sleep times will also be increased if no commands are issued after several checkins.
+* Added `hibernate` command that allows you to sleep an agent for a one-off long period of time, such as between operational days.
+It utilizes a covert config file to keep track of the sleep amount, so even if the agent restarts due to system restart, new persistence kick-off, etc. - it will still sleep the specified time.
+Note: after a hibernation, the agent's inactive count will reset to 0 so it will take the full `-inactivethreshold` to begin going inactive again.
+Also note: if an agent is inactive and the `hibernate` command is issued, once hibernation is complete, the agent will return to the active sleep interval.
+Another note: the first time the covert config is created, it will attempt to touch itself to the same modified date / time as the agent - if some other time is desired, you will need to touch it once it exists.